athornton/svgmapper/docs/file_format.md

 Only the `block` and the `cave` kind may be continued.
 This is used to indicate that the polygon begun with the `cave` or `block` kind statement continues on the current line.
+It is necessary because `block` or `cave` may represent extremely complicated shapes.
 `block_end` or `cave_end`, respectively, as the `type` on the final line of the `block` or `cave` signals the end of the polygon.